This post contains links that we may earn a small commission for at no cost to you read more

 To reduce friction and prevent chafing, try wearing something tight underneath your workout clothes.
 Another option is to put a product called Body Glide on your behind before you sit down on the machine.

 Sometimes called Skin Glide, these products are a cream that adds a layer of protection to the skin so that it minimizes chafing and friction.
+Side Note: You might also like to learn what to wear when rowing to help prevent other injuries, you can read my full article here.

 How Do You Treat Rowing Blisters?